Ayx03/Shorter/README.md

 - `GITHUB_TOKEN`: GitHub access_token with `repo` scope.

 > Tips.
 Using a closed & locked issue will be more reliable.
+> `REDIS_URL` isn't required if you use a GitHub issue as the database.

 ## Endpoints